afollestad/material-dialogs/README.md

     <item name="md_positive_color">#673AB7</item>

     <!--
-        By default, the positive action text color is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
+        By default, the neutral action text color is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
     -->
     <item name="md_neutral_color">#673AB7</item>

     <!--
-        By default, the positive action text color is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
+        By default, the negative action text color is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
     -->